st--/ellisnotebooks/README.md

 ```bash
 git clone https://github.com/st--/ellisnotebooks.git
 ```
+(or just download the notebooks manually.)

 You can edit (or create new) marimo notebooks using
 ```bash
 marimo edit --sandbox <notebook>.py
 ```
-(The `--sandbox` option implicitly creates a dedicated python environment for the notebook, which helps avoid version incompatibility issues with packages you may have already installed before.)
+(The `--sandbox` option comes highly recommended; it implicitly creates a dedicated python environment for the notebook, which helps avoid version incompatibility issues with packages you may have already installed before.
+Remember that you have to explicitly install `uv` for it to work.)

 ## Run online